 Content that reflects people’s culture, language and experiences

-Building on these insights, the key opinion leader group and NHS health experts co-produced a culturally relevant video that balances medical facts with the community's faith perspective.
+Building on these insights, the group co-produced a culturally relevant video that balances medical facts with the community's faith perspective.

 The video was launched on 13 December 2025 at a breakfast meeting hosted by House on the Rock International Church, SE1 4TR.